sanjeed5/quartz/content/today-i-learned/rabbithole from a search to goatcounter.md

 ---
 ## the rabbithole

-1. i searched for how to do [[shortcut to directories in zsh|directory shortcuts on zsh]] - [on perplexity of course](https://www.perplexity.ai/search/shortcut-to-a-directory-in-zsh-zgn7I8NjRCylPa3l4W8nvA#0)
+1. i searched for how to do [[Shortcut to directories in zsh|directory shortcuts on zsh]] - [on perplexity of course](https://www.perplexity.ai/search/shortcut-to-a-directory-in-zsh-zgn7I8NjRCylPa3l4W8nvA#0)
 2. found this [blog](https://til.hashrocket.com/posts/xsavbhlrz4-shortcuts-with-hash-d-in-zsh) as the source
 3. the blog's author found it from [Martin's blog](https://www.arp242.net/zshrc.html)
 4. now, I found Martin's blog to be pretty interesting. went to his home page to know more about this person.